rome/tools/website/src/pages/lint/rules/noFallthroughSwitchClause.md

 # noFallthroughSwitchClause (since v12.0.0)

-Disallow fallthrough of case statements
+Disallow fallthrough of case statements.

 Case statements in switch statements fall through by default.
 This can lead to unexpected behavior when forgotten.
-This rule disallows fallthrough of case statements.
+This rule disallows the fallthrough of case statements.

 Source: https://eslint.org/docs/latest/rules/no-fallthrough